YahooArchive/express-yui/README.md

  * expose yui_config per request basis
  * expose seed files per request basis
  * provide basic configurations for cdn, debug, and other common conditions
+ * extend express by adding `req.app.yui` object that holds all information about yui
+ * provide basic middleware to server yui core and groups as static assets
+ * provide basic middleware to expose yui_config and yui_seed into the view engine
+ * provide basic express engine to rely on the Y instance computed as the server side to resolve compiled templates.

 ## Other features